-You will usually find a group of Igorots at the main entrance who are dressed in their authentic native attire, and for a couple pesos they will be more than happy to pose with visitors for a souvenir picture.
+You will usually find a group of Igorots at the main entrance who are dressed in their authentic native attire, and for a couple of pesos, they will be more than happy to pose with visitors for a souvenir picture.

 Our second day in Baguio was running short and we had a long drive ahead of us if we wanted to make it back to Cabanatuan that night.
 Kuya Bert got us back out to the main road and we made our descent back down the mountain, passing the famed Lion’s Head statue along the way.

-Baguio is an amazing city with immense diversity and plenty of activities, shopping, cultural centers, and entertainments for all ages.
-Due to its central and mountainous location it's often overlooked as a destination spot for tourists but anyone who is looking for a different view of the Philippines is highly advised to give Baguio a chance.
+Baguio is an amazing city with immense diversity and plenty of activities, shopping, cultural centers, and entertainment for all ages.
+Due to its central and mountainous location, it’s often overlooked as a destination spot for tourists but anyone who is looking for a different view of the Philippines is highly advised to give Baguio a chance.